Nuclear Verdicts Used to Be a Big-Company Problem. Not Anymore.

 What Nuclear Verdict Trends to Watch

 Nuclear verdict counts, total dollars and geographic reach have all increased year over year since 2020 in Marathon Strategies' dataset.
 Thermonuclear verdicts above $100 million are growing faster than any other category.
-Recent data shows continued growth, with no clear signs of slowing.
+Recent data shows continued growth.
+No clear signs of a slowdown have emerged.

-State-level tort reform will be one of the main policy factors shaping small business insurance costs over the next two to three years.
+State-level tort reform will shape small business insurance costs over the next two to three years.
 Florida's results show that well-designed legislation can reduce both verdicts and premiums.
-But the failure of Texas' 2025 bill shows that reform support is uneven, and businesses in states without new caps should plan coverage accordingly.
+But the failure of Texas' 2025 bill shows that reform support is uneven.
+Businesses in states without new caps remain in a higher-exposure environment.

-Swiss Re's jury attitude data points to a longer-term shift.
-Younger Americans are more sympathetic to plaintiffs and less skeptical of large awards.
-As these age groups fill more jury seats, the risk of outsized verdicts will grow with them.
-For small business owners, the most actionable step is to review insurance coverage and liability limits now, before a claim reaches litigation.
+Younger Americans are more sympathetic to plaintiffs and less skeptical of large awards, per Swiss Re's jury attitude data.
+As these age groups fill more jury seats, the risk of outsized verdicts will grow.
+Nuclear verdict risk for small businesses will increase as jury demographics shift.

 About Myryah Irby